EnriqueR-tech/Movie-Page/README.md

 Its currently uses a server to run this code using XAMPP on localhost.
 Its not deployed or accessible to anyone but me.
 Databases that I create a new table and insert values are seen to me only.

 # About This code:
-This webpage is run on PHP for grabbing data off from MySQL.
-I run a local XAMPP server to create, edit, update, and debug live on the webpage.
+This Web App primarly run on **HTML/CSS/Javascript** and **PHP to MySQL** for databases.
+The decision was made from me, since the team need direction on how to build it.
+If any changes on the language or frame work.
+I will include them on README or the Wiki.

 ## What do you need to run this
 You need a: